northword/zotero-format-metadata/docs/features.md

 ### Require Sentence Case (`require-title-sentence-case`, `require-shortTitle-sentence-case`)

-Zotero recommends storing titles in **Sentence case**, which makes it easier for CSL styles to apply “title case” transformations [^sentenceCase].
+Zotero recommends storing titles in **Sentence case**, which makes it easier for CSL styles to apply “Title Case” transformations [^sentenceCase].

 Zotero 7 has built-in sentence casing with exceptions, but this plugin extends it with better handling for chemical formulas, country names, and proper nouns.

 [^sentenceCase]: <https://www.zotero.org/support/kb/sentence_casing>

 ### Rich Text in Titles

 Zotero’s bibliography rich text requires raw HTML tags (see [^rich_text_bibliography]), which is not user-friendly.
 While Zotero has promised visual rich text editing, it has not materialized after years.

 This plugin provides a toolbar and shortcuts to insert tags for **superscript, subscript, bold, italics, and nocase** formatting.

 [^rich_text_bibliography]: <https://www.zotero.org/support/kb/rich_text_bibliography>